 This story was published on 5 September 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact firstname.lastname@example.org.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 The Labour Market Information Portal brings together data and insights from a range of official sources to increase your understanding of local labour markets.

 The portal was launched in 2005 to help employment service providers better understand their local labour markets, thus enabling them to provide the best service to job seekers.

 The scope of information published on the portal has increased significantly since 2005 and it is now home to a vast range of labour market information, catering to a range of users.
 The portal has established a reputation as a premier source of regional labour market data, and is now much easier to navigate following improvements to the user interface and data-mapping channel.

 What can I do on the Labour Market Information Portal?

 - View a range of reports and publications produced by the department.
 For example, did you know that 78% of employers who knowingly hired an ex-offender reported positive outcomes?

 - View popular content such as industry and occupation employment projections, the monthly vacancy report, in-depth industry data, surveys of employer recruitment experiences and reports from state labour economics offices.

 - Explore the data